Page last updated: October 2024

 Planning radiation therapy

-Before treatment starts, you will have a planning session at the radiation therapy centre to design a treatment plan for you.
+Before treatment starts, you will have a planning session at the radiation therapy centre to work out the dose and position of the beams.

-During this appointment, you will have a CT scan to pinpoint the area to be treated, and marks will be put on your skin so the radiation therapist treats the same area each time.
+During this session, you will have a CT scan to determine the area to be treated, and small marks will be put on your skin so the radiation therapists ensure your body is in the same position for every treatment.

-Often, you will have a 4-dimensional CT scan to monitor how the lung cancer moves as you breathe in and out.
-You may also be given some breathing exercises to help your breathing stay as regular as possible during the treatment sessions.
+You may have a 4-dimensional CT scan to record any movement of the cancer as you breathe.
+You may also be shown some breathing exercises to help your breathing stay as regular as possible.

 Having radiation therapy

-The radiation treatment itself takes only a few minutes, but a session may last 10–20 minutes because of the time it takes to set up the machine.
+The radiation treatment itself takes only a few minutes, but a session may last about 20 minutes, depending on how complex the set-up process is.

 Side effects of radiation therapy

-Radiation therapy itself is painless, but the radiation may affect some tissues of the body and cause various side effects.
-These side effects vary depending on the dose of radiation, the number of treatments and the part of the chest treated.
+Radiation therapy itself is painless, but it can affect some tissues and organs of the body.
+You may experience some side effects during or after radiation therapy, depending on the dose, the number of treatments and the part of the chest treated.

-Most are temporary and disappear a few weeks or months after treatment.
+Most side effects are temporary and improve a few weeks after treatment.

-- Discomfort when swallowing and heartburn – If the cancer is in the centre of the chest and near the oesophagus, you may have some discomfort when swallowing, and heartburn during the treatment period and up to four weeks after treatment ends.
-Until these side effects improve, you may need to eat soft foods and avoid hot drinks.
+- Discomfort when swallowing and heartburn – If the cancer is in the centre of the chest and near the oesophagus, you may find swallowing uncomfortable, and develop heartburn.
+You may need to eat softer food and avoid hot drinks until you feel better.
+You may also be prescribed medicine by your radiation oncologist to control the pain until these side effects resolve.

 Clinical trials